NotePlan/plugins/jgclark.Filer/README.md

 ## /move paragraph block
 This extends the first command, by also moving commands in the current paragraph 'block'.
 If the 'Include lines from start of Section in the Block?' setting is true, it takes the most recent heading and its following section, up to the next heading of the same level or higher, or the next horizontal line, or the start of the `## Done` or `## Cancelled` section.
 This means you don't have to move the cursor to the start of the section before you run it.

-From v0.7.0, you can turn on 'Use a tighter definition of when a Block finishes?' in the settings, which will stop the section at the next blank line, as well as next heading of the same level or higher, or the next horizontal line, or the start of the `## Done` or `## Cancelled` section.
+You can turn on 'Use a tighter definition of when a Block finishes?' in the settings, which will stop the section at the next blank line, as well as next heading of the same level or higher, or the next horizontal line, or the start of the `## Done` or `## Cancelled` section.

 ## /quick move to <...> note
 These 4 commands each moves lines to the current weekly note, using the same selection strategy as /mp (see above).
 The move happens in the background, leaving you in the flow in your current note.
-(Available with weekly notes from NotePlan v3.6.)

 - **/quick move to Today's note** (alias **/qmtd**) -- Note: this is different from the existing 'Move Task To Today ⌘0' shortcut, which actually _schedules_ not moves.
 - **/quick move to Tomorrow's note** (alias **/qmtm**) -- Note: this is different from the existing 'Move Task To Tomorrow ⌘1' shortcut, which actually _schedules_ not moves.